lm3nitro/Projects/New/Macof.md

 ![Pasted image 20241011115206](https://github.com/user-attachments/assets/46b20018-a3a6-4e09-9d5c-f5737f577a11)

-Afer perfoming the attack, I went back to check the MAC address table:
+Afer performing the attack, I went back to check the MAC address table:

 ![Pasted image 20241011114622](https://github.com/user-attachments/assets/c95bc533-50a3-44b7-93e2-840d2a5d6c5e)

 ## Traffic Analysis:

 Utilizing Wireshark, I also captured the traffic while performing that attack.
-Looking at the traffic, we can see the ARP protocol behaviour:
+Looking at the traffic, we can see the ARP protocol behavior:

 ![Pasted image 20241011121731](https://github.com/user-attachments/assets/c6148419-96c6-4b99-ab8d-a81da1db5387)